OpenSDP/sdp_cte_pdp_extension/README.md

 You will first download the tool and save its contents to your own machine, so you can run it on your own data.

 You will then copy and save the following data files to your tool folder on your local machine, inside the dedicated subfolders of the tool
-- Your PDP Analysis Ready Files under `1_data-pdp`
+- Your PDP Analysis-Ready Files under `1_data-pdp`
 - Your student pathway information under `2_data-toolkit`

 The AR files are already standardized and formatted, and you can get help on how to find them [here](https://tinyurl.com/ARFILEPLEASE).